nix-community/builtwithnix.org/index.md

 Take advantage of more than 10000 predefined build recipes, including security updates.

-**Never recompile twice**
+**Never compile twice**
 Nix allows to easily share build results across machines.
-If the CI has built the project, developers or servers can download the build results instead of re-building the same thing.
+If the CI has built the project, developers and servers can download the build results instead of re-building the same thing.

 ## Trusted by industry leaders
 - Target